United Methodist Women (UMW)

 Reta Steck Circle

 Reta Steck is a newly formed circle at Central.
 Several women with schedules too busy for a daytime circle came together to form what has become a very active and important part of UMW.
 This circle is made up of women with small children to empty nesters, some work, some volunteer, but all prefer the schedule of an evening meeting.

 Reta Steck Circle holds casserole and bake sales several times a year to earn money for missions.
 Each year during exams, the group makes care packages for college students from Central.

-They meet at 7:00pm on the first Tuesday of each month in the Parlor of the church and childcare is offered.
+They meet at 7:00pm on the second Tuesday of each month in the Parlor of the church and childcare is offered.
 For more information please contact Circle chair Danielle Minnis.

 Houston Tuttle Circle

 The Jubilee Circle of Central Methodist Church was formed in 1928, the Jubilee year of the United Methodist Women.
 It was later renamed the Nina Houston circle in honor of its founder.
 Mrs. Houston and her husband, Dr. W. C. Houston, were “a tower of strength both spiritually and financially to the missionary work as well as to the church.”
 They left an endowment for the annual Houston Preaching Mission which annually brings outstanding ministers to the community.